zobront/audits/reports/sound.md

 - modules/SAM.sol
 - modules/utils/BondingCurveLib.sol

-Note: Part way through the audit, some changes were pushed to [PR #22](https://github.com/soundxyz/sound-protocol-private/pull/22) and the 1d2321b7f9a19aa14037c560b8d29814e43cd4be commit of that pull request was used for the remainder of the audit.
+Note: Part way through the audit, some changes were pushed to the 1d2321b7f9a19aa14037c560b8d29814e43cd4be commit of [PR #22](https://github.com/soundxyz/sound-protocol-private/pull/22), which was used for the remainder of the audit.

-After completion of the fixes, the TK commit was reviewed.
+After completion of the fixes, the final version of [PR #22](https://github.com/soundxyz/sound-protocol-private/pull/22) was reviewed.

 # Summary of Findings